 “I expected them all to get straight A’s.
 I expected them all to go to Penn.
 And I realized that wasn’t reality,” he said."

-It appears the original 112 student Say Yes To Education program at West Philadelphia’s Belmont Elementary School was hardly, if any better, than what Guilford County already had.
+It appears the original 112 student Say Yes To Education program at West Philadelphia’s Belmont Elementary School was hardly, if any better, than what Guilford County, NC already has.

 So maybe the problem is something else.
 Something Say Yes isn't now and never has addressed.
 Something that's bigger than the cheerleaders who pushed for Say Yes will ever be able to comprehend.